manishmadugula/Notes/Code/java.md

 -  An Application ClassLoader is also known as a System ClassLoader.
 It loads the Application type classes found in the environment variable CLASSPATH, -classpath or -cp command line option.
 The Application ClassLoader is a child class of Extension ClassLoader.

 ![Class-Loader](res/class_loader_java.PNG)
+### Delegation Model
+- The system class loader first delegates the loading of that class to its parent extension class loader, which in turn delegates it to the bootstrap class loader.
+- Only if the bootstrap and then the extension class loader are unsuccessful in loading the class, the system class loader tries to load the class itself.
+### Linking Phase
+#### Verify
+- Verify the bytecode.
+#### Prepare
+- ***The memory for static variables is allocated here.
+Not yet initialized.***
+#### Resolve
+- All symbolic references to other classes from a class is made to actual reference.
+- We get class defination not found if the symbolic reference is not resolved.
+### Initialize
+- Class variables are initialized.

 ## Runtime Data Areas
 ![Runtime Data Areas](res/method_heap_area_java.PNG)